pranav-ap/blog/content/posts/graphql.md

 GraphQL mutations can return any information the developer wishes, but designing mutation responses in a consistent and robust structure makes them more approachable.

-- When fields from one or more types are modified, the client can benefit from having updated fields returned from each type and the response format should support that.
+- When fields from one or more types are modified, the client can benefit from having updated fields returned from each type.
 - If only a portion of a mutation update succeeds, it's important to convey that information to the client to avoid stale local state.

-To provide consistent mutation response, we can base all out mutations on the following interface.
+To provide consistent mutation response, we can base all mutations on the following interface.

 ```graphql
 interface MutationResponse {